dart-lang/site-www/src/tools/jetbrains-plugin.md

   The <b>Dart SDK</b> path specifies the directory that contains the SDK's `bin` and `lib` directories;
   the `bin` directory contains tools such as `dart` and `dartfmt`.
-  The <b>Dartium</b> path specifies the full path to the `Chromium` executable that contains the Dart VM.
-  The IDE ensures that the paths are valid.
+  The IDE ensures that the path is valid.
 </aside>
 </li>
 </ol>